Airianna25/PEQG_2026_Pangenome_Salmonid_PAV/README.md

 2. Assemblies for each (.fasta)
 3. A database created from the protiens (.dmnd) which I'll describe how to create

+## A Note Before You Start on Annotation ##

+In comparative studies, annotation quality is imperative.
+Before the below analysis, all genomes were re-annotated with the same verison of EGAPx.
+It is known that re-annotation with the same tool often resolves issues in detecting PAV that would arise if one were to use annotations generated across different tools / pipelines.
+Consistent methodology during annotation is known to decrease the incidence of detcting false PAVs specifically (Bruna et al. 2026).
+See this paper for more information: https://academic.oup.com/nargab/article/8/1/lqag011/8445264

+As mentioned, all assemblies used here were re-annotated with EGAPx, the public verison of NCIB's Eukaryotic Genome Annotation Pipeline (https://github.com/ncbi/egapx).
+This has been performing well for vertebrates in our lab, if you are annotating plant genomes, take a look at EASEL (Efficient, Accurate, Scalable Eukaryotic modeLs) which was developed by Cynthia Webster in Dr. Jill Wegrzyn's lab at the University of Connecticut: https://gitlab.com/PlantGenomicsLab/easel.

 ### Input data ###

 I have uploaded all the protien files, and assemblies here for use.
 Here are the species (I have one assembly and annotation for each):